Who is Kay?

 I started my journey as a counselor overseeing court supervised visitations & working with foster youth.
 I went on to provide family & individual therapy to folks who had experienced trauma, while also offering support to court mandated teens in recovery from substance misuse.
 I transitioned a few years later into serving young adults & non traditional students attending UNLV, where I was also able to create culturally responsive programming to meet first gen students' needs.
 I moved to Los Angeles in 2016 to serve as a therapist, College Readiness Counselor & Wellness Coordinator at a high school in South Central.

-Since then I have co- founded a BIPOC led collective, co-wrote the 1st nationally grant funded doula program for survivors of violence & created comprehensive Beginner & Advanced Doula Certificate programs, launching in 2022.
+Since 2019, I co- founded a BIPOC led collective, co-wrote the 1st nationally grant funded doula program for survivors of violence & created the 1st comprehensive Beginner & Advanced Doula Certificate programs housed at a university (launching Fall 2022).